 - Suad Taraif, MD

-The surgical pathology rotation consists of 12 month with a total of more than 16,000 cases of a wide variety of body sites and pathologic processes.
+The surgical pathology rotation consists of 13 blocks with a total of more than 16,000 cases of a wide variety of body sites and pathologic processes.
 There is a three-day rotation system where the resident performs frozen sections, gross and microscopic evaluation.

 Residents also experience increased responsibility in case presentation for interdepartmental conferences and outside conferences (regional pathology society).
 Senior residents serve on Temple University Hospital committees.
-Residents present cases at the hospital oncology (weekly) and radiology (monthly) conferences.
+Residents present cases at the multidisciplinary tumor boards (weekly) and radiology (monthly) conferences.

 Residents are encouraged to write up case reports for journal publication.
 They are also encouraged to work with faculty on research projects for presentation at national meetings.

 The anatomic pathology faculty, on a rotating basis, provides didactic conferences daily at 8am.
-These topics include subspecialties in surgical pathology, laboratory management, immunohistochemistry, gross photography and others.
+These topics include subspecialties in surgical pathology, laboratory management, gross pathology and others.